Sounders torn on MLS’s new playoff format: Some apprehension, yet ‘it’s going to be super dramatic’

 A similar run by Seattle this season would take four games over a 23-day stretch, from the first round Oct.
 19 to the title game Nov.
 10.

 The Sounders (16-10-8, 56 points) open with a matchup against seventh-seeded FC Dallas (13-12-9, 48 points) at CenturyLink Field and, with a win, would also host a Western Conference semifinal game.
-Seattle is seeded fifth overall, meaning it could host the MLS Cup championship if defending champs Atlanta, New York City FC and the Philadelphia Union don’t win the Eastern Conference title.
+Seattle is seeded fourth overall, meaning it could host the MLS Cup championship if defending champs Atlanta or New York City FC don’t win the Eastern Conference title.

 Not that the club is looking that far ahead.
 Instead, the Sounders are leaning on past games to show they can handle the reworked playoff format.
 The team has won four matches with a goal in the 89th minute or later — three of those winners coming in stoppage time.